dkotik/zassets/README.md

 ## Roadmap

+- [ ] If an entry is missing, does not seem to raise an error.
+Packs all the previous entries as if everything is normal.
 - [ ] Explain major benefit of multiple resource packs: a huge pile of icons takes a long time to zip up and they do not need to be re-compressed.
 - [ ] Solidify Refiner API:
   - [ ] Javascript io.Pipe is clumsy.
 Needs re-writing.
   - [ ] Add image quality setting for the _Compiler_.
   - [ ] Add a refiner for Typescript.
   - [ ] Add a refiner for Clojure.
-  - [ ] What is zassets points to the same folder "." - the pathing gets screwed up with a panic.
+  - [ ] What if zassets points to the same folder "." - the pathing gets screwed up with a panic.
 Recursive inclusion bug possibility - should I fight it by filtering out .go files by default?!
   - [ ] (Default ignore setting?)
 If not set, ignore paths that begin with "." or "\_" or "node_modules".
 - [ ] Solidify Debugger API:
   - [x] Watched directories do not respond to new files being created.